 Local television stations offer various advertising opportunities for research studies.
 Links to advertising contacts:

 Local radio stations offer various advertising opportunities for research studies.
 Links to advertising contacts for some of the most popular:

 CTSI has designed a social media playbook which provides guidance regarding advertising studies on social media.

 The playbook is available at https://ctsi.pitt.edu/guides-tools/the-playbooks/

 CTSI has in-house expertise regarding promotion of research studies using social media.
-To request a consultation regarding study advertisement through Twitter, Facebook, or other social media platforms, simply click "Request Services" on the CTSI home page (upper left corner) and request a meeting: http://www.ctsi.pitt.edu/
+To request a consultation regarding study advertisement through Twitter, Facebook, or other social media platforms, simply click "I need help" on the CTSI home page (upper left corner) and request a meeting: http://www.ctsi.pitt.edu/

 Facebook ads are targeted to users based on their location, demographics, and profile information.
 Charges accrue on a "pay per click" basis.
 Monthly advertising budgets can be set so that ads stop displaying when budget maximums have been reached.

 More information: https://www.facebook.com/business/products/ads